santis1001/Employee-Manager/README.md

 })),
 ```

-When Updating an existing Role the default Values are set to the origiinal values as a reminder of the values.
+When updating an existing role, the default values are set to the original values as a reminder.
+This helps in preserving the existing values and allows the user to make changes or keep the original values if desired.

 ```js
 default: (answers) => {